-Given that Wellesley has been so successful at educating women world leaders, it’s no surprise that we are looked to for leadership in shaping women’s higher education for a demanding future for the benefit of women and girls all around the world.
-Wellesley’s many global initiatives and partnerships support women in realizing their full potential and becoming equal players on the world stage.
+Given that Wellesley has been so successful at educating women world leaders, it is no surprise that we are looked to for leadership in shaping higher education to benefit women and girls all around the world.

 The Albright Institute

-The Madeleine Korbel Albright Institute for Global Affairs at Wellesley is dedicated to solving global problems by training the women to be tomorrow’s leaders.
-The Institute takes a fresh approach to teaching and learning—equal parts theory and practice—and provides the Institute’s student fellows with an intensive program of study on issues that will inform and shape our future.
+The Madeleine Korbel Albright Institute for Global Affairs at Wellesley is dedicated to solving global problems by training the Institutes student fellows to be tomorrow’s leaders.
+The Institute takes a fresh approach to teaching and learning—equal parts theory and practice—and provides the fellows with an intensive program of study on issues that will inform and shape our future.
 It brings to Wellesley experts from government, health, business, the military, and the nonprofit sector to share what they know about the challenges and opportunities that lie ahead.

 The Women in Public Service Project

 Launched and sustained by Secretary of State Hillary Clinton ’69, the U.S. State Department, and members of the Seven Sisters colleges, the project works toward ensuring that women hold half of all civic and government leadership positions by 2050.
-The Women in Public Service Project provides emerging women leaders around the globe the same rich intellectual environment and training that has made Wellesley’s own students such valued leaders.
-In 2012, Wellesley hosted the Project’s inaugural summer institute, bringing to campus 50 promising young women leaders to receive mentoring and training in the practical skills of governance.
+The Women in Public Service Project provides emerging women leaders from around the globe a rich intellectual environment and intensive training.
+In 2012, Wellesley hosted the Project’s inaugural summer institute, bringing to campus 50 promising young women leaders to receive mentoring and coaching in the practical skills of governance.